-- 12. Tenant Maintenance.
-With respect to the Premises and all appurtenances thereto, Tenant shall (i) keep the same in good, clean, safe, sanitary, and presentable condition, in good order and repair, and in compliance with Chicago municipal code, (ii) repair any damage caused by the misuse, waste, or neglect of Tenant or any of Tenant's guests or invitees, (iii) notify Landlord promptly of any damage, defect, or condition posing a threat to person or property or necessitating attention or repair, (iv) place all garbage in sealed and secured plastic bags and dispose of garbage and recyclables, in designated receptacles, (v) maintain a minimum temperature of 55 degrees, (vi) not use sinks or toilets to dispose of articles that plumbing pipes were not designed to accommodate, (vii) not suffer or commit any waste, or destroy, deface, damage, or impair any property owned by Landlord or third persons, nor allow guests or invitees to do so, and (viii) comply with Tenant's obligations under the Chicago Bed Bug Ordinance, Municipal Code of Chicago § - 13.
+- 12. Maintenance.
+Landlord's obligation to maintain the fitness and habitability of the Premises shall be coextensive with the obligations imposed by CRLTO § 5-12-110. - 13.
+Tenant Maintenance.
+With respect to the Premises and all appurtenances thereto, Tenant shall (i) keep the same in good, clean, safe, sanitary, and presentable condition, in good order and repair, and in compliance with Chicago municipal code, (ii) repair any damage caused by the misuse, waste, or neglect of Tenant or any of Tenant's guests or invitees, (iii) notify Landlord promptly of any damage, defect, or condition posing a threatto person or property or necessitating attention or repair, (iv) place all garbage in sealed and secured plastic bags and dispose of garbage and recyclables, in designated receptacles, (v) maintain a minimum temperature of 55 degrees, (vi) not use sinks or toilets to dispose of articles that plumbing pipes were not designed to accommodate, (vii) not suffer or commit any waste, or destroy, deface, damage, or impair any property owned by Landlord or third persons, nor allow guests or invitees to do so, and (viii) comply with Tenant's obligations under the Chicago Bed Bug Ordinance, Municipal Code of Chicago §7-28-850. - 14.
 Alterations & Improvements.
 Tenant shall not make any alterations, additions, or improvements to, nor paint any portion of, the Premises, nor install, remove, or replace any wallpaper, fixtures, equipment, or appliances, nor modify any landscaping, without the express written consent of Landlord.
 Tenant may not install or affix any equipment to the exterior surface of the Building, including awnings, air conditioning units, satellite dishes, coaxial cable, or television antennae, without the express written consent of Landlord.
-Landlord may condition any consent on, among other things, Tenant's agreement to pay all costs or employ contractors specifically approved by Landlord.
-All alterations, additions, or improvements shall become the property of Landlord, unless Landlord requests that they be removed or that the Premises be restored to its original condition at the end of the Term. - 14.
+Landlord may condition any consent on, among other things, Tenant's agreementto pay all costs or employ contractors specifically approved by Landlord.
+All alterations, additions, or improvements shall become the property of Landlord, unless Landlord requests that they be removed or that the Premises be restored to its original condition at the end of the Term. - 15.
 Safety Devices.
 Tenant agrees to test and maintain any smoke or burglar alarms or carbon monoxide detectors at the Premises, to replace any batteries, as needed, at Tenant's sole cost and expense, and to notify Landlord of any deficiencies in such safety devices that Tenant cannot correct.
-Landlord warrants that any such safety devices and batteries are in proper working order at the time Tenant takes possession, and Tenant releases Landlord from any and all liability, loss, cost, damage, or expense arising from or relating to any failure, defect, or deficiency in any such safety device.
+Landlord warrants that any such safety devices and batteries are in proper working order at the time Tenant takes possession, and Tenant releases Landlord from any and all liability, loss, cost, damage, or expense arising from orrelating to any failure, defect, or deficiency in any such safety device.
 Landlord has no obligation to install any safety device or system at the Building, except as required by governing law.
-If Tenant installs any alarm system at the Building, Tenant shall provide Landlord with instructions on disarming the system upon entry. - 15.
-Locks & Keys.
-Tenant shall have the right to change the locks or keys to any door at the Premises or to change the combination to any digital lock at the Premises, provided, however, that Tenant shall provide Landlord with a copy of the new key(s) or the new combination(s) within 24 hours.
+If Tenant installs any alarm system at the building, tenant shall provide Landlord with instructions on disarming the system upon entry.